FernandoDoreto/data-science-personal-portfolio/README.md

 > * Free content recommendation to **learn and apply Data Science**.

 ### Professional Summary
 * I have 10+ years of experience, combined, in Data Analytics, B2B Sales, and Software Development.
-Feel free to reach me at [LinkedIn](https://www.linkedin.com/in/fernandodoreto/). xxxx <a href="https://www.linkedin.com/in/fernandodoreto/" target="_blank">example</a>
+Feel free to reach me at [LinkedIn](https://www.linkedin.com/in/fernandodoreto/).
 * Data Science for me is about **combining business experience and technology**.
   * It doesn’t matter if your technology is based on TensorFlow or on multiple Excel spreadsheets, if it’s (1) integrated seamlessly with existing business processes and (2) reveals un-obvious/relevant insights, it has practical value.